xantes88/Portfolio/Prompt Engineering Validator – Tax Compliance Use Case with GPT-3.5 vs GPT-4/Readme.md

 ---

+## 🌟 Expanded Use Cases & Future Developments

+### Expanded Use Cases

+This prompt evaluation framework can be extended beyond Italian VAT compliance to various domains where accuracy, compliance, and relevancy of LLM outputs are critical, such as:

+- **Financial Reporting & Forecasting:** Automating the generation and validation of financial summaries and forecasts to assist CFOs and finance teams.
+- **Legal Document Analysis:** Supporting contract review and legal compliance checks by assessing the relevance and completeness of AI-generated summaries or clauses.
+- **Regulatory Risk Management:** Continuously evaluating AI outputs for adherence to industry regulations in sectors like banking, healthcare, and insurance.
+- **Customer Support Automation:** Ensuring chatbot or virtual assistant responses align with company policies and provide accurate, compliant information.
+- **Training & Onboarding:** Using prompt evaluation to build reliable AI tutors that provide consistent, accurate training materials in complex subjects.

+### Potential Future Developments

+To enhance the robustness and business impact of this project, several developments are planned:

+- **Multi-language Support:** Extending prompt evaluation to support multiple languages, broadening applicability across global markets.
+- **Advanced Semantic Scoring:** Integrating NLP techniques like semantic similarity and entailment checks to complement keyword matching.
+- **User Interface Development:** Building an interactive dashboard for non-technical users to submit prompts, view outputs, and get automatic evaluations.
+- **Continuous Learning Pipelines:** Creating feedback loops where user validation improves prompt design and model selection over time.
+- **Integration with Enterprise Systems:** Connecting this framework with ERP or compliance software (e.g., SAP, Oracle) for end-to-end automation.
+- **Explainability Modules:** Adding explainable AI components to highlight why certain outputs scored higher or lower, increasing trust and auditability.

+---

 ## 🚀 How to Run

 1. Clone this repository.
 2. Install the required Python package:
 ```bash
 pip install openai==0.28

 Run the prompt evaluation script or open the Colab notebook.